smichaelrogers/alpha/README.md

 # alpha
-Very small (~140 lines of ruby) chess engine
+Very small (~150 lines of ruby) chess engine

-At the moment it can only play against itself
+At the moment it can only play against itself. for a little bit

 ```shell
 load 'search.rb'